Florida Women's Law Group

 Why Women Stay in Abusive Relationships

 Leaving an abusive relationship is extremely difficult.
-For someone who has never experienced it they may question why a victim stay.
+For someone who has never experienced it they may question why a victim stays.
 Abusive relationships are very complicated, it is not easy to just walk out.
 In fact, a victim of abuse will usually attempt to leave seven times before they leave for good.
 When they leave can be the most dangerous and volatile time for the victim.
 Abuse is about power and control, by leaving the victim threatens the abuser’s hold over them and their life.
 It is not uncommon for the abuser to retaliate in a dangerous and violent way.

 Abusers are good at manipulation and creating fear in their victims to the point that they feel they have no choice but to stay.
 Here are 10 common reasons someone may stay in an abusive relationship: